 3D simulation for Orientation C with initial heterogeneities and elastic constraint

-Following up from the discussion for slip and twin activities for orientation C (and D, Figs. 6c and d), the result for C-orientation in 3D with initial heterogeneities (5% tensile twins distributed randomly) are included.
+Following up from the discussion for slip and twin activities for orientation C (and D, Figs. 6c and d), the results for C-orientation in 3D with initial heterogeneities (5% tensile twins distributed randomly) are included.
 The channel walls providing the constraint to the x1 end faces (not shown in Fig. B-1) are assumed to be made of steel.
 Figures B-1a and b respectively show the distribution of CT v.f. and relative activities for this orientation, which are qualitatively similar, but quantitatively somewhat different than the strict plane strain simulations (fig. 6c and d).
 Specifically, the role of TT and CT is increased at the expense of the prismatic and pyramidal <a> activities.

 Figure B-1 CT v.f distribution at 10% strain for orientation C with initial heterogeneities and elastic constraint.

-Figure B-2 Relative activities for orientation C-orientation with initial heterogeneities.
+Figure B-2 Relative activities for C-orientation with initial heterogeneities.